- Who is in the G20?

 How do the G20 countries work together?

 The most visible part of the G20 process is the summit of the heads of state and government, which is organised and prepared by the country holding the presidency.
 Additional meetings on finance policy issues attended by finance ministers and central bank governors are also organised under each presidency.
 Intensive political coordination takes place on various working levels among the governments ahead of the G20 meetings.
 The results of each meeting are published in a communiqué.
-Chancellor Angela Merkel represents Germany at the summits, while Finance Minister Wolfgang Schäuble and Bundesbank President Jens Weidmann participate in the Finance Track meetings.
+During the German G20 presidency in 2017 Germany is represented by chancellor Angela Merkel at the summits, while Finance Minister Wolfgang Schäuble and Bundesbank President Jens Weidmann participate in the Finance Track meetings.
 Other ministries take part in their own specialist G20 tracks.

 How are the G20’s decisions implemented?